 Democratization and regime (de)institutionalization

-Alexander Baturo and Johan A. Elkink (2014), “Regime personalization and authoritarian reversal: A study of influence through patron-client networks”, presented at the Annual Meeting of the American Political Science Association, Washington DC, August 28-31.
+Alexander Baturo and Johan A. Elkink (2015), “Regime personalization and authoritarian reversal: A study of influence through patron-client networks”, Post-Soviet Affairs, forthcoming.

 Alexander Baturo and Johan A. Elkink (2014), “Office or officeholder?
 Regime deinstitutionalisation and sources of individual political influence”, Journal of Politics, 76(3), 859-872 [article] [replication data]